The intent behind Kenop

 What it does well

-Use cases we have tested — results have surprised us.
+Use cases we've tested — results have surprised us.

-Each of these is a category where the question is nuanced, the stakes are real, and a single model’s answer is not enough.
+Each is a category where the question is nuanced, the stakes are real, and a single model's answer is not enough.

 01